-I’ve been asked about using the 4th burner pot as a water bath.
+I’ve been asked about using this pot as a water bath.
 It would work perfectly if you have a single pint jar.
 You can see that the pint fits right in the pot and can be covered by water.

 A quart jar would be difficult though.
 It sits up high enough that I don’t think you could keep it sufficiently covered when the water is boiling.

 So you can use this pot for pints or half pints.
 When you have only one jar to process, this works perfect.
 Save on water and energy usage.